wbcomdesigns/buddypress-group-moderation/README.md

 ## Description

-BuddyPress Group Moderation adds a moderation system to BuddyPress groups.
-New groups require admin approval before becoming active.
+BuddyPress Group Moderation introduces a moderation system for BuddyPress groups, requiring admin approval for new groups before they become active.

 ## Features